 The calming massage will encourage relaxation and some babies actually fall asleep during a massage.
 After a massage often babies sleep seems to be deeper and longer.

 - Always start with your baby’s feet and legs as this is where your baby is used to being touched.
 Rub feet and use a stroking action up the legs.
 Always massage towards the heart in smooth, sweeping actions.

 - Move up towards your baby’s tummy using firm but gentle motions.
 Never press or use finger tips, only use the palm of your hands or the pads of your fingers.
 Always massage the tummy area in a clockwise motion (the direction of the natural flow of their digestive system.)

 - Move towards your baby’s chest, then on to the arms and hands and rub palms.
 Remember to massage towards the heart, stroking the arms upwards from the hands.

 - Gently turn your baby over (onto the tummy) and use stroking movements on shoulders, back and down to the buttocks.
 Always take care of your baby’s delicate spinal area and work gently either side of the spine.

 - Carefully turn your baby over to face you and starting in the gap at the top of the nose between the eyebrows, using gentle stroking actions as you glide your fingers up towards the hairline.
 Repeat as many times as you wish.
 Do not massage near the eyes or eyelids.

 If your baby doesn't at first enjoy their massage

 Have you got a question about our organic baby massage oil?
-Our team of advisers are ready to answer your questions.
-Please call us on 01403 740350 or leave a comment or question below.
+Our team of advisers are happy to answer your questions.
+Please call us on 01403 740350.